-The Persian cat is a long-haired cat known for its round face and flat face.
-It cannot clean all of its thick fur themselves, so you will need to groom them regularly.
-It also has a lot of health problems due to its scrunched in face.
+The Persian cat is a long-haired cat known for its round and flat face.
+It cannot clean all its thick fur itself, so you must groom them regularly.
+It also has a lot of health problems due to its scrunched-in face.
 Persian cats are extremely friendly and loving and will usually spend the day relaxing on a shelf or in front of the television.

 12. Russian Blue

 Russian Blue cats come in a variety of colors, from silver to dark grey.
 It has short, dense fur that stands up straight instead of lying flat.
-It is a curious and tranquil breed that likes playing games of fetch and developing bonds with their family members.
-It lies to hunt and will chase most small animals.
+It is a curious and tranquil breed that likes playing games of fetch and developing bonds with its family members.
+It loves to hunt and will chase most small animals.

 Several breeds can produce a grey fluffy kitten, but if you want to be sure their grey coat will remain, then a British Shorthair or Russian Blue are your best bets, but it’s not hard to find one in any of the breeds listed.
-If we have listed a few brands you have not yet heard of and have helped you find the cat you are looking for, please share these 12 grey cat breeds on Facebook and Twitter.
+If we have listed a few breeds you have not yet heard of that have helped you find the cat you are looking for, please share these 12 grey cat breeds on Facebook and Twitter.